 A: Our equipment is sufficient to meet the needs of

 our members and our coaching teams.

 You will not need to buy any expensive equipment to start coaching at

 A: Safety is paramount and we are required to provide coaching to ensure members reach a satisfactory and safe standard.
 Our coaching team are all volunteers and give up their time freely.
 We are limited to the numbers we can coach at any one time and by the pace at which new members' progress.
-For air only membership it is generally 3-4 months and for live fire 6-8 months (dependant on the numbers currently on our waiting list) from police approval.
+For air only membership it is generally 1-2 months and for live fire about one month (dependant on the numbers currently on our waiting list) from police approval.

 A: Our site is on 3 levels, the first is the car park.
 Access to the 2nd level (our club house) is by stairs or ramp.
 Our 3rd or range level is accessed through the club house and is by stairs or stair lift.
 If you have a disability please contact our Membership Secretary directly to discuss your requirements.

 A: Please contact our affiliated club (Surrey Archers) through their website.

 A: No. Currently we do not have any coaching, equipment or facilities for cross bow shooting.

 A: All new members who hold a Firearms Certificate will be assessed by our coaching team who will familiarise them with our facilities and range management and safety protocols.
 If deemed safe they will be allowed to shoot as probationary members but must serve a minimum of 3 months as a probationer.
 They will not be allowed to perform the role of Range Officer until they become full members and only then if they have attained the age of 18 years.

 type of ammunition to be dangerous underfoot to our members.